IceHe/lib/snips/books/designing-data-intensive-applications.md

 - Locks and compare-and-set operations assume that there is a single up-to-date copy of the data.
     - However, databases with multi-leader or leaderless replication usually allow several writes to happen concurrently and replicate them asynchronously, so they cannot guarantee that there is a single up-to-date copy of the data.
     - _Thus, techniques based on locks or compare-and-set do not apply in this context._
-- _A common approach in such replicated databases is to_ **allow concurrent writes to create several conflicting versions of a value ( also known as siblings ), and to use application code or special data structures to resolve and merge these versions after the fact**.
+- _A common approach in such replicated databases is to_ **allow concurrent writes to create several conflicting versions of a value ( also known as siblings ) , and to use application code or special data structures to resolve and merge these versions after the fact**.
-- Atomic operations can work well in a replicated context, especially if they are com‐ mutative (i.e., you can apply them in a different order on different replicas, and still get the same result).
-For example, incrementing a counter or adding an element to a set are commutative operations.
-That is the idea behind Riak 2.0 datatypes, which prevent lost updates across replicas.
-When a value is concurrently updated by differ‐ ent clients, Riak automatically merges together the updates in such a way that no updates are lost [39].
+- Atomic operations can work well in a replicated context, especially if they are **commutative** _( 可交换的 )_ ( i.e., you can **apply them in a different order on different replicas, and still get the same result** ) .
+    - _For example, incrementing a counter or adding an element to a set are commutative operations._
-- On the other hand, the last write wins (LWW) conflict resolution method is prone to lost updates, as discussed in “Last write wins (discarding concurrent writes)” on page 186.
-Unfortunately, LWW is the default in many replicated databases.
+- _On the other hand, the last write wins (LWW) conflict resolution method is prone to lost updates._
+    - _Unfortunately, LWW is the default in many replicated databases._